Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • soothing - peony tincture, Corvalol phyto, Valocordin.

-• beta-blockers - Atenolol, Anaprilin.
+• beta blockers - Atenolol, Anaprilin.

 Frequent extrasystole

-• blood clotting - Cardiomagnet, Plavix;
+• blood clotting – Cardiomagnyl, Plavix;

-• cholesterol level - Vasilip, Zokor;
+• cholesterol level – Vasilip, Zocor;

 • blood pressure – Prestarium, Enalapril;

-• metabolic processes in the heart muscle - Preductal, Espalipon.
+• metabolic processes in the heart muscle - Preductal, Espa-lipon.

 How to relieve an attack: first aid for extrasystole